LasVegasCoder/API/README.md

 		b.)
 Encrypted Form data is sent to your server over non-encrypted or encryped connection. c.)
 Server received and decrypt the encrypted FormData, then process it.

-With SSL/Ciphers exploits, I decided to do `private` encryption of `Sensitive DATA` so if any hacker get any sniffed DATA over network or internet due to vulunerability, the stolen data will be useless for them, unless they can get the `key to decrypt` that `stolen DATA` (Which is only known and randomly changed, updated on auto).
+With SSL/Ciphers exploits, I decided to do `private` encryption of `Sensitive DATA` if any hacker get any sniffed DATA over network or internet due to vulunerability, the stolen data will be useless for them, unless they can get the `key to decrypt` that `stolen DATA` (Which is only known and randomly changed, updated on auto from the server).

 Let me demonstrate how to send encrypt sensitive data and send it wire.